breki/TimeSlack/kotlin/SlackerTime-todo.md

-- Warning:(14, 20) A newer version of com.android.tools.build:gradle than 3.5.3 is available: 3.6.0
-- gradle still uses the diff JRE
 - support a dynamic activity that can be split
     - add minimum activity duration
     - extra button indicator for splitting (/return)